lvyuemeng/scoop-cn/README.md

 ### Scoop

 You should have scoop already, if not, watch below, if so, skip to `Buckets` section.

+- Please notice to your scoop installation location.
+We use `$env:USERPROFILE\scoop\` as the default location.
+- Please notice the bucket name you added.
+We use `spc` as the default name.
+- If you use custom name or path, please modify your own.

 In your Powershell, input below commands to download and execute installation of scoop.